 How the law protects you and the legal basis for processing your information

-The GDPR places a legal obligation on us to process your personal information in accordance with the following data protection principles in that your personal data must be:
+The GDPR and DPA place a legal obligation on us to process your personal information in accordance with the following data protection principles in that your personal data must be:

 - Used lawfully, fairly and in a transparent way